bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 # Periodic orbits based on orthogonal collocation

-We have implemented a method where we compute `Ntst` time slices of a periodic orbit.
-This is done by the structure `PeriodicOrbitOCollProblem` for which the problem of finding periodic orbits is discretized using orthogonal collocation.
+We compute `Ntst` time slices of a periodic orbit using orthogonal collocation.
+This is implemented in the structure `PeriodicOrbitOCollProblem`.

 !!! warning "Large scale"
-    The current implementation is not very optimized for large scale problems.
+    The current implementation is not yet optimized for large scale problems.
 This will be improved in the future.

-The general method is very well exposed in [^Dankowicz],[^Doedel].
-We adopt the notations of [^Dankowicz] but use the implementation of [^Doedel] because it is more economical (less equations) when it forces the continuity of the solution.
+The general method is very well exposed in [^Dankowicz],[^Doedel] and we adopt the notations of [^Dankowicz].
+However our implementation is based on [^Doedel] because it is more economical (less equations) when it enforces the continuity of the solution.

 We look for periodic orbits as solutions $(x(0), T)$ of